jar398/plotter/doc/branch-painting.md

 The choice of command, and any parameters, are communicated via the `rake` syntax `variable=value paint:command`.

-The complete sequence of operations, if one is being very careful, would be:
+Although `rake paint:paint` is sufficient, the complete sequence of operations, if one is being very careful, might be:

  1. Set up the plotter config file; see below
  2. Publish a new version of the resource